-The door to the Bathhouse opened and the doormen was met with four smiling, happy faces surrounding the doorway like a pack of eager Christmas carolers.
+The door to the Bathhouse opened and the doorman was met with four smiling, happy faces surrounding the doorway like a pack of eager Christmas carolers.
 And, much like their Christmas caroler appearance, they spoke in chorus with a proud but painfully awkward, “Heeeyyyy!”

 The doorman scanned over the odd quartet for a moment and then ushered them inside.
-Once in the main hallway of the Bathhouse, there was another man behind a glass wall who asked Chad what kind of accommodation he was looking for.
+Once in the main hallway of the Bathhouse, there was another man behind a glass partition, who asked Chad what kind of accommodation he was looking for.
 Chad, who was quite nervous, began bumbling nonsensical words and sounds until Dallas finally stepped forward and spoke for him, saying, “We’ll take a viewing room, please.”

 “Fantastic,” said the man behind the glass.
 “30 dollars.”

 Dallas gave Chad a nudge in the arm, “Pay the man.”

 “Why me?” asked Chad.

 Dallas groaned, “‘Cuz you’re the fucking ten thousandth customer, just fucking do it!”

 Chad shook his head in protest, “I really don’t think it’s my responsibility…”

 Melony rolled her eyes, “Oh.
 My.
 God!
 You guys are ridiculous!
 Here…”